VirtoCommerce/vc-modules/readme.md

 Virto Commerce currently offers PBCs:

-* **Virto Start**: Intall and go with common B2B and B2C ecommerce configuration.
-Native integration with Virto Commerce Frontend.
+* **Virto Start**: Ideal for businesses that want a quick and hassle-free start with common B2B and B2C e-commerce configurations.
+This package is perfect for getting up and running swiftly, with native integration with Virto Commerce Frontend.
-* **Identity Provider (IdP)**: System that authenticates users' identities and authorizes their access to various applications and services.
-Allows for quick and easy authorization and authentication of customers.
+* **Identity Provider (IdP)**: Virto Commerce can be used as an Identity Provider, essential for organizations needing secure and efficient user identity management.
+This system authenticates users' identities and authorizes their access to various applications and services, enhancing security and streamlining customer authentication processes.
-* **Digital Catalog**: Ready for creating, managing and browsing a comprehensive digital catalog of products or services.
-Already includes PIM and rich search xApi capabilities with keyword search, semantic search, personalization, etc.
+* **Digital Catalog**: A must-have if you need to grant access to your catalog data via Frontend or API without the ability to buy products.
+This package supports modern scenarios with advanced search, browsing, and filtering capabilities, making it ideal for businesses that require robust catalog management solutions.
-* **Product Information Management (PIM)**: Encompasses all functionality that is needed to set up your product catalog.
-With PIM, you can create and extend the product catalog to match your business needs.
+* **Purchase**: This package is crucial if you already have an e-commerce catalog or are building a marketplace that aggregates catalog data from multiple vendor APIs, like Amazon, Booking, etc. Virto Commerce can be used to build cart and checkout experiences for placing orders.
-* **Purchase**: The online shopping cart and checkout process act as a gateway for customer and order management.
+* **Product Information Management (PIM)**: If you need just a PIM, Virto Commerce can play this role by granting access for category managers, building, and improving e-commerce catalogs.
+PIM is indispensable for companies looking to streamline their product data management to match specific business needs.
-* **Customer & Organizations (CRM)**: The online shopping cart and checkout process act as a gateway for customer and order management.
+* **Customer & Organizations (CRM)**: If you need just a CRM, Virto Commerce can play this role, allowing you to grant access to CRM data.
+This package is essential for managing customer interactions and data throughout the customer lifecycle, improving business relationships and customer retention.
 * **🔥 You idea here**: We can help you to create a custom PBC for your business needs.

 You can find packages by [following link](/pbc).